 Find your pirate name and take photos even Blackbeard would like at Buried Treasures, browse the colorful shops on the Boardwalk, or board a fishing charter for an afternoon of adventure.
 Looking for more ways to stay entertained?
-The on-site Safe Harbor Escape Rooms will delight those looking for an exciting puzzle to solve.
+Shore Thing is a perfect place to visit if you're searching for nautical and beach-themed gifts, jewelry, or candies.

 Save room for a treat from Tabitha's Ice Cream, a mouthwateringly good place to tempt your sweet tooth.
 Note: The seaport's restaurant is closed on Mondays, and the Boardwalk shops are closed Monday and Tuesday and open at 1pm Wednesday through Sunday.